 The best course of action is to schedule an appointment with your dentist so that your level of gingivitis can be accurately diagnosed.
 From there, you can decide how to proceed to attain the healthy smile that is needed for a healthier body and mind.

-To learn more about preventing gum disease or treating existing gingivitis, schedule an appointment with Dr. David Brusky’s Green Bay dental office today by calling (920)662-1440.
+To learn more about preventing gum disease or treating existing gingivitis, schedule an appointment with Dr. Brusky’s office today.